openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 8: Thermostat Diff Temperature

 Configures additional stages
-Sets the differential temperature for multi-stage HVAC systems.
+<p&gtSets the differential temperature for multi-stage HVAC systems.
 The differential temperature delta defines when the thermostat will turn on additional stages.
-This command configures both the heat and cool differential temperatures.
+This command configures both the heat and cool differential temperatures.</p&gt
 The following option values may be configured -:

 | Value  | Description |